trOnk12/rijksmusem/documentation/README.md

 If enqueue is disabled then most likely the loading will happen after the ```load(creativeUrlString: String)``` function is called.

+When this function is called the AdPlayer implementation should start loading the item and respond with ```fun onLoading(index: Int?)``` callback when the loading of the media file is about to begin and with ```fun onLoadingFinished(index: Int?)``` when the loading has been completed.

 ### play function

 When the AdManager wants the playing to begin, for the first time, it will call ```fun play()```.
 For this case, the AdPlayer will respond with ```fun onPlay()```.
 When the AdManager wants the playing to resume after a pause it will also call ```fun play()``` but this time the AdPlayer should respond with ```fun onResume()```.